How to remove condensation inside a car

 What causes mould in cars?

-Damp and a lack of air circulation causes mould in cars.
-To prevent it recurring in the future, follow our tips above on how to prevent condensation from forming and dehumidify your car.
+Damp and poor air circulation are the main causes of mould in cars.
+To prevent mould recurring in the future, follow our tips above on how to prevent condensation from forming.
+Also, remember to dehumidify your car regularly.

-If a larger problem like a leak is causing damp in your car, you’ll need to fix the leak to prevent the mould from returning in the future.
+If there’s a bigger problem, like a leak causing damp in your car, you’ll need to have this fixed to keep the mould at bay.

 Does having damp in my car affect my insurance?